What Is The Split Attraction Model?

 - Some have stated that this model makes life even more difficult and confusing for young people who are trying to come to terms with their identity as LGBT.

 Is it useful to hang onto the split attraction model?
 Does it enhance our understanding?
 Or does it just make things unnecessarily confusing?

-Those who identify as asexual or a romantic have found this model helpful in making themselves understood in a culture that dramatically emphasizes romantic relationships and sex.
-Like lesbian, gay, bisexual and transgender individuals, asexuals have often felt misunderstood and disconnected.
-The split attraction model helps them see their experiences and feelings as normal, and this can be healing.
+Some individuals who identify as asexual or aromantic have found this model helpful in making themselves understood within cultures that dramatically emphasize romantic relationships and sex.
+Like lesbian, gay, bisexual and transgender individuals, asexual people can experience feelings of being misunderstood or disconnected.
+The split attraction model can help some individuals to frame their experiences and feelings in descriptive ways, which can be healing.